-Work package will set up a network of field experiments (FEs) that will assess crop diversification impacts and test combination of intercropping, multiple cropping and crop rotation.
-A network of already existing or planned field experiments will be used
+Work package 3 has set up a network of field experiments (FEs) that will assess crop diversification impacts and test combination of intercropping, multiple cropping and crop rotation.
+A network of already existing or planned field experiments is being used to

-A series of measurements, including yield (per ha and per year, Land-Equivalent Ratio), use of resources (light, water, nutrients) input use (fertilisers, pesticides, energy, water), weed, pest and diseases pressure, soil fertility and biodiversity, will be carried out following common protocols to allow benchmarking.
+A series of measurements, including yield (per ha and per year, Land-Equivalent Ratio), use of resources (light, water, nutrients) input use (fertilisers, pesticides, energy, water), weed, pest and diseases pressure, soil fertility and biodiversity, is being carried out following common protocols to allow benchmarking.
 The continuation of the network of experiments will be considered.

 - Prof. Dr. Guénaëlle Corre-Hellou, ESA, Work package leader

 - Prof. Dr. Erik Steen Jensen, SLU, Work package co-leader